How to Get Children to Meditate

 - Ujjayi (Victorious Breath): Explore practicing the “deep ocean sound” at the back of the throat, while taking deep belly breaths.
 It truly calms and settles their energy.

 - Nadi Shodhana (Alternate Nostril Breath): This is said to balance the right and left hemispheres of the brain—leading to better cognitive development.
-Try a simple version such as holding one nostril and breathe in and out through the other, then switch sides.
+Try a simple version such as holding one nostril and breathing in and out through the other, then switching sides.